gbaik/Noted/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+Noted

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+High school to college age students who wants an easy way to organize and take digital notes.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+Do you have files of random documents all over your computer?
+Don't you ever wish you could have some way of organizing it?
+Welcome to the new age of writing.
+Noted a simple way to organize, and take notes.

 ## Problem ##
   > Describe the problem your product solves.
+An easier way to organize and take notes.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+The user will be able to add tags to their notes.
+This will allow easier organization amongst the myriad of notes that they will take.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+"Your problems.
+Noted.
+Our solution."

 ## How to Get Started ##
   > Describe how easy it is to get started.
+Just log in and write your notes, add a tag (optional), and click save.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+"Noted made it easy to organize my notes.
+Now I can keep each of my classes notes oragnized and easy to access."
+  -Average College Student

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+  Come join us at localhost:3000 for an experience like no other.